• Skip to main content

 • Baklava cheesecake is indeed an easy recipe.
 But you do have to work fast when assembling the crust layers because the phyllo sheets are paper-thin and they dry out.

-The trick I used was to keep the rest of the sheets covered with a damp tea towel while I worked with 2 of them.
+• The trick I used was to keep the phyllo sheets covered with a damp tea towel while I worked with 2 of them at a time.

 • In case you’re not confident in trimming the phyllo overhang, fold them over or scrunch them up and bake.
 It makes for a very rustic appeal.